Persona Q: Shadow of the Labyrinth: Reception

 Persona Q received positive feedback from critics with review aggregator website Metacritic indicating "generally favorable reviews" based on 56 critical opinions.
 Several critics liked how the game blended the gameplay styles of Persona and Etrian Odyssey.
 Meghan Sullivan writing for IGN praised the battle system from Odyssey, noting the strategy around party arrangement, the characters' additional Personas, and the leader skills.
 Megan Farokhmanesh at Polygon liked the map drawing system, calling it "fun, personal and rewarding".
 Kyle MacGregor of Destructoid also enjoyed drawing maps and making notes, but was critical of the labyrinths for the amount of time wasted when backtracking Sullivan also found this tedious at times, but overall enjoyed the exploration and puzzles.
 Game Informer's Kimberly Wallace said that some might find it tedious to draw maps, but still enjoyed finding the correct path through the labyrinths.

 MacGregor praised the game's writing as more playful than past Persona titles.
 Wallace, Farokhmanesh and Sullivan also liked these interactions, but Sullivan criticized the game's focus on new characters Rei and Zen, as the game takes too long to explain their role.
 Farokhmanesh said that the characters were not as strong as those in the past Persona titles, but still liked them.

 The presentation of the game was given praise by critics.
 Famitsu liked both the visuals and the sound.
 MacGregor called the music "stellar", and said that some of the new tracks were among his favorites in the series.
 Sullivan was impressed with the music, calling the mix of old and new songs "fantastic".
 Wallace enjoyed the sound, and thought that the updated character designs worked well in making the game stand out from previous Persona titles.
 She also liked how the labyrinths were given distinct themes, calling it an improvement over Etrian Odyssey.

 The game won Slant Magazine's Game of the Year award, and Samantha Nelson of The A.V.
 Club listed it as one of her favorite games of 2014.
-Prior to the Japanese launch, Atlus noted that they expected shortages of units in stores.
+Before the Japanese launch, Atlus noted that they expected shortages of units in stores.
 The game topped Japanese game charts following its release, selling 186,856 units.
 By August 2014, the game had sold 255,597 units, becoming the fortieth best-selling game in that period.
 Upon its release in North America, the game sold 40,000 units, which was noted as a high sales figure given the competition that month.
 A sequel to the game, Persona Q2: New Cinema Labyrinth, which added characters from Persona 5, was released for the 3DS in Japan in November 2018 and worldwide in June 2019.